personal finance | august 16, 2024

 3. Make a plan for the proceeds.
 If you decide to sell a portion of the concentrated position, plan ahead for the proceeds.
 Consider reinvesting those assets in a mutual fund or ETF.
 By their very nature, these types of funds help avoid concentrated positions by providing investors with exposure to the shares of many different companies.

 4. Consider a charitable donation.
-You can donate appreciated stock directly to a charity without triggering any capital gains for you or the charity.
+You can donate appreciated stock (generally held for a year or more) directly to a charity without triggering any capital gains for you or the charity.
 You can then deduct the full value of the donated securities (subject to limits).
-If you want to spread the donation over time, or the charity you have in mind isn’t well equipped to receive donations of stock, consider contributing to a donor advised fund.
+If you want to spread the donation over time, or the charity you have in mind isn’t well equipped to receive donations of stock, consider contributing to a donor-advised fund.
 If the position was accumulated over time, work with a financial professional to identify the most advantageous specific tax lots to donate.

 5. Gift shares to your heirs.
 You can keep the shares of the concentrated position within the family by spreading them out across multiple family members.
 This strategy can help reduce your individual exposure while taking a step toward future estate planning.
-Keep in mind that the gift tax exclusion is $17,000 per person, per year (in 2023), so larger gifts could mean filing a gift tax return and possibly paying additional taxes.
-In addition, the recipient of the shares may ultimately face capital gains taxes—unlike a transfer at death, there is no step-up in basis for gifted shares.
+Keep in mind that the gift tax exclusion is $18,000 per person, per year (in 2024), so larger gifts could mean filing a gift tax return and possibly paying additional taxes.
+In addition, the recipient of the shares may ultimately face capital gains taxes—unlike a transfer at death, there is no step up in basis for gifted shares.
 You may also want to consider creating a trust to help facilitate the transfer process.

 Whatever approach you take, the most important step is to first recognize the risks of holding a concentrated position in a single company.
 The next step is to act.
 “The longer you wait, the larger the concentration might become, and it is hard to predict what tax rates in the future might be or how markets will move,” says Young.
 Investing in stocks carries risks, but limiting concentration can help mitigate those risks.